stusta-hsh/hsh-hsv/api/db.md

 | `password` | varchar(255) | | The user's password, hashed with PHPs password hashing extension, which by now uses bcrypt (PHP 5.5.0).
 | `email` | varchar(50) | | The user's email address.

-The table `user_roles` assigns authorisation roles to the users.
-More information on authorisation can be found in [readme.md].
+The table `user_roles` assigns authorization roles to the users.
+More information on authorization can be found in [readme.md].

 | Column	| Datatype	| Attriutes | Description
 | ---		| ---		| ---		| ---